blalina/frontend-project-lvl1/README.md

 1. **brain-games** - game with introduction
 2. **brain-even** - check the number for parity
 3. **brain-calc** - calculate expressions
+4. **brain-gcd** - сalculate the greatest common divisor of the numbers

 # Games overviews: